Akhilesh-Dubeyy/Akhilesh-Dubeyy.github.io/_talks/Talk6.md

 ---
 * Mentor: [Dr. Shashi Prabhakar](https://www.prl.res.in/~shaship/#group) [AMOPH Division](https://www.prl.res.in/~shaship/#about)

-* [Project](https://stoicodin.github.io/files/SIP 2023 Akhilesh_Dubey.pdf) Combined two techniques of quantum ghost imaging and machine learning to identify the object in effectively less amount of time.
+* [Project](https://Akhilesh-Dubeyy.github.io/files/SIP_2023_Akhilesh_Dubey.pdf) Combined two techniques of quantum ghost imaging and machine learning to identify the object in effectively less amount of time.Akhilesh-Dubeyy

 * Implemented the simulation part for various masks used in quantum ghost imaging experiment like Hadamard, Walsh and obtained results.